-China may soon restructure its main anti-corruption body, perhaps as early as next month's party congress.
-According to sources, The Central Commission for Discipline Inspection (CCDI) reportedly would become more of a stand-alone law enforcement agency to encourage greater cooperation with international law enforcement.
-Beijing, after all, is widening its anti-corruption campaign to include corrupt officials who have fled overseas, which would require assistance.
-Under this campaign, dubbed Operation Fox Hunt and later Operation Skynet, 2,566 fugitives from 90 countries were netted between 2014 and 2016.
+China may soon restructure its main anti-corruption body, perhaps as early as next month's Communist Party Congress.
+According to sources, The Central Commission for Discipline Inspection (CCDI) reportedly would become more of a stand-alone law enforcement agency in order to encourage greater cooperation with international law enforcement.
+Beijing, after all, is widening its anti-corruption campaign to fleeing corrupt officials overseas, which would require assistance.
+Under this campaign, the so-called Operation Fox Hunt and later Operation Skynet, 2,566 fugitives from 90 countries have been netted from 2014 to 2016.
 So far, some $163 million has been recovered.
 And Beijing has sought to ramp up its anti-corruption campaign while working with foreign governments and institutions such as Interpol to facilitate the process.
-But the campaign has slowed, in part because of the reluctance international police have with working with the CCDI, which is considered too close to the Party.
-In this context, the likely outcome of the CCDI restructure will be a more institutionalized anti-corruption body, or at least one with an independent law enforcement mechanism.
+But the campaign has slowed, due in part to the reluctance international police have with working with the CCDI, which is considered too close to the Party.
+In this context,...